 Just across the state border is the Philadelphia Zoo, but this isn’t just any zoo—it’s America’s first official zoo, having opened its doors in 1874.
-Today, it’s home to more than 1,900 rare and endangered animals spanning 42 acres of property, making it a fun day trip for all ages.
-And there are plenty of different ways to experience them, including the unique Zoo360 trails that hover above you while you walk, where animals like big cats and monkeys walk along the mesh-enclosed walkways that stretch across the zoo.
-Whether you want to hear the African Lion’s roar at the Big Cat Falls, learn how to groom barnyard animals at the KidZooU, or watch the penguins swim above you and touch the glass when they get close, you can find it all here at The Philadelphia Zoo.
-Read on to find out more about making a trip to the zoo and what to expect during a day trip. (featured photo credit: NJ MOM)
+Today, it’s home to more than 1,900 rare and endangered animals across 42 acres, making it an adventurous and lively day trip for all ages.
+With plenty of unique experiences, like the Zoo360 trails that hover above you while you walk, where big cats and monkeys walk along the mesh-enclosed walkways that stretch across the zoo.
+Whether you want to hear the African Lion’s roar at the Big Cat Falls, learn how to groom barnyard animals at the KidZooU, or watch the penguins swim above you and touch the glass when they get close, you can find it all at The Philadelphia Zoo.
+Ready to plan?
+Scroll down for what to know about the Philadelphia Zoo. (featured photo credit: NJ MOM)

 A Day At The Philadelphia Zoo